-The Power to initiate a Community Independent Review Process
+70 The Power to initiate a Community Independent Review Process

 - A community IRP may be launched for reasons outside of enforcing a decision as described in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.
-In such a case, the burden of the legal fees would be on ICANN.
-The precise process for such a case is still under development. - 69 A community IRP may be launched for any of the following reasons: - To hear and resolve claims that ICANN, through its Board of Directors or staff, has acted (or has failed to act) in violation of its Articles of Incorporation or ICANN Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any AC or SO). - To hear and resolve claims that expert panel decisions are inconsistent with Icann's Bylaws - To hear and resolve claims involving rights of the Empowered Community under the Articles of Incorporation or ICANN Bylaws (subject to voting thresholds). - A specific provision will be included in the Bylaws to require specific SO or AC concurrence in support of community IRP challenge against Board decisions that relate to specific decisions, such as Policy Development Process outcomes (ASO concurrence on amendments to Bylaw Article VIII, ccNSO concurrence on amendments to Bylaw Article IX, GNSO concurrence on amendments to Bylaw Article XI ). - 71 For example, a Community IRP challenge against a Board decision to approve a gNSO policy could only be initiated if the gNSO was part of the supporting SO/ACs. - 72 The purpose of such provision is to prevent a situation where several parts of the community would unite to challenge a bottom-up policy development process which is outside of their remit.
-This might affect the efficiency of the existing PDP processes. - 73 The ability for affected stakeholders to challenge such decisions will remain.
-The above provision only applies to Community IRP. - 74 The CCWG-Accountability recommends giving the community, as described in Section 5.1, the right to have standing with the IRP. - 75 The escalation and enforcement processes for rejecting an IANA Functions Budget are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement. - 76 The Power to Reject ICANN Board Decisions Relating to Reviews of IANA Functions, including the Triggering of Post-Transition IANA Separation - 77 The IANA Functions Review, Special IANA Function Review, and the Separation Cross Community Working Group are all structures that the CWG-Stewardship has requested the
+One example could be to require ICANN to provide documents as required under the right of inspection requirement. - A community IRP may be launched for any of the following reasons: - To hear and resolve claims that ICANN, through its Board of Directors or staff, has acted (or has failed to act) in violation of its Articles of Incorporation or ICANN Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any AC or SO). - To reconcile conflicting decisions of process-specific "expert panels." - To hear and resolve claims involving rights of the Empowered Community under the Articles of Incorporation or ICANN Bylaws (subject to voting thresholds). - 73 The escalation and enforcement processes for rejecting an IANA Functions Budget are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement. - The Power to Reject ICANN Board Decisions Relating to Reviews of IANA Functions, including the Triggering of Post-Transition IANA Separation - The IANA Functions Review, Special IANA Function Review, and the Separation Cross Community Working Group are all structures that the CWG-Stewardship has requested the CCWG-Accountability constitute in the Fundamental Bylaws to oversee the operations of the IANA Functions Operator.
+As such, these structures will exist within ICANN and many of their recommendations will require ICANN Board approval before implementation (i.e., change in the Statement of Work for the IANA Functions Operator).
+The CWG-Stewardship determined it was critical that the recommendations of these various bodies be respected by the ICANN Board, and so further required that the CCWG-Accountability provide mechanisms to ensure that the recommendations from these bodies could be enforced. - 76 The escalation and enforcement processes for rejecting an IANA Functions Budget are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.